Wednesday, November 28, 2018

 The addition will include 30 patient rooms on the second floor with satellite radiology, surgical on-call rooms and support spaces; and 40 acuity-adjustable patient rooms on the third floor as well as an expansion of the Level III NICU.
 The fourth floor will begin as shell space to enable future growth, and the first floor will house a new administrative suite, enabling the existing administrative and conference areas to be renovated to expand support services such as sterile processing.

 Covington Mayor Mike Cooper noted, “Today’s groundbreaking reminds me of the historic moment at midnight in the summer of 2011, seeing the steel girders of the Sky Bridge span Tyler Street.
 I look forward to the same excitement when the new girders of this four-story expansion are in the Covington skyline.”

 A full-service acute care facility committed to providing world-class healthcare and the latest technology, St. Tammany Parish Hospital delivers today’s life-improving procedures with the utmost care to area residents with emphasis on wellness, preventive care and disease management close to home.
-STPH is recognized for quality, safety and the patient experience by Leapfrog, Hospital Compare, Healthgrades, CareChex and Women’s Choice.
+STPH is recognized for quality, safety and the patient experience by CareChex, Leapfrog, Healthgrades, Hospital Compare, Women’s Choice and US News & World Report.
+St. Tammany Parish Hospital is an independent service district in a clinically integrated partnership with Ochsner Health System.
+Together, the two organizations focus on aligning their healthcare offerings to best serve patients and families in west St. Tammany and surrounding areas.
+Under their agreement, the two organizations retain their autonomy; neither partner manages nor owns the other.
 STPH is a self-supporting not-for-profit community hospital; it receives no tax funding.
-STPH is in a long-term strategic partnership with Ochsner Health System.
 Learn more at stph.org.